ryvoxr/notebook/school/college/nc-state.md

 avoiding, Linux enjoying programmer.
 Some programmers will tell you with their words that they're a coder, fewer will tell you with their actions.

-For the last decade I have dedicated most of my free time towards programming, computers, and robotics.
+For the last decade I have dedicated nearly all of my free time towards programming, computers, and robotics.
 I was the sole programmer for the FRC team that my friends and I founded and ran out of my garage my Junior year.
-My long-time hobby of speedcubing intersected with my chief interest of programming when I created a terminal interface in Rust for timing and tracking my Rubik's Cube solves.
-I've also developed numerous other applications from tiling window managers to websites using Rust and Web Assembly.
+My school's prestigious Science Olympiad team recruited me to lead several of their building events.
+At school, teachers enlisted me to write programs to generate schedules for school-wide events.
 While I've significantly honed my skills, I have yet to partake in a formal and rigorous computer science curriculum.
 NC State's College of Engineering's Computer Science major offers the depth and breadth of programming instruction I yearn for.

 While I've learned an immense amount through my own experience of building things, I understand that there is a significant amount of underlying theory,